bhk/irk/rop.md

 - Interoperability: Functions that are accesible via RPC may also be accessible locally without the communication layer.

+Caveats:

+ - Since communication layers are, in general, impermanent, some provision must be made for dealing with temporary or permanent failure.
+One option is to terminate the communicating programs.
+Short of that, we must acknowledge that remoted functions differ from local functions in that they may fail for exogenous reasons, and require them to return a value or throw an exception that indicates failure (along with whatever results/exceptions it would have as a local function.)

+ - Threading and re-entry.
+When a local procedure is called, it may (synchronously) call other local procedures using the same thread.
+   Depending on the RPC implementation, the analogous behavior may or may not be preserved.
+Some possibilities that arise are: (a) a thread awaiting a remote function result will do nothing but wait for the result; (b) a thread awating a remote function will be available to handling arbitrary incoming remote calls; (c) a thread will accept incoming invocations, but only from the remote thread that is handling the outbound call it is awating.

+   In case (a), any re-entrant call will require a multi-threaded environment.
+Case (b) can lead to unintended blocking, where a thread is not available to handle the incoming result because it is handling an incoming call that has not completed.

 ### RPC Protocol